March 3, 2025

 Your commercial should be telling your audience what makes you special—and why they should be spending their money with you.
 This might be your commitment to sustainability, your influencer-endorsed product range, or the fact that your product has been proven to work better than any other on the market.

-Create a memorable tagline
+Create a Memorable Tagline

 Taglines are a type of branding material that help people remember commercials.
 Just think about how many taglines have permeated our pop culture: Nike's “Just Do It” and McDonald's “I'm Lovin' It” are just two examples.
 If you can create one for your commercial, make it stick by adding it to every marketing campaign.